California Salmon

 fighting to bring back harvest

-Working until wild California salmon are back in the ocean and on dinner plates
+working until wild California salmon are back in the ocean and on dinner plates

 When salmon season is open, boats line up before dawn and ports come alive.
 For generations, California salmon sustained working ports and thousands of fishing families.
 The fishery has supported coastal economies and helped define the identity of fleets and communities all along the coast.
 For the fleet, salmon isn’t just a fishery; it’s a livelihood passed down through generations.
 The decline and closures have hit the fleet hard and strained the ports and communities that rely on it.